Konnichi wa / Great Outdoors

 Final Thoughts on High-Altitude Travel

 So as you head into the mountains, keep Peyton Manning in mind and play it safe.
-Prepare well and take the necessary precautions, and you shouldn't get in too far over your head.
+Prepare well and take the necessary precautions, and don't get in too far over your head.

 Looking for more on Preparing for High-Altitude Travel: How to Deal with Altitude Sickness and other outdoor adventures?
 Try these: